-The length of a Street run must be a minimum of 40 and a maximum of 60 seconds.
-The final determination, which will be based on various factors including, but not limited to, the FOP layout, event schedule and quantity of athletes, will be communicated to all competitors at least one day before the first practice session.
-Run lengths may vary between competition rounds and categories.
+The length of a Street run must be a minimum of 40 and a maximum of 50 seconds.
+The final determination, which will be based on the FOP layout, event schedule and quantity of athletes, will be communicated to all competitors at least one day before the first practice session.
+Run lengths may vary between competition rounds.